ampedandwired/rancher-reaper/README.md

 * `CATTLE_SECRET_KEY`
 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`
-* `AWS_DEFAULT_REGION` - it doesn't really matter what region this is set to as it is only used to validate regions

 The easiest way to set the `CATTLE_*` variables is to set up your container with a [service account](http://docs.rancher.com/rancher/v1.2/en/rancher-services/service-accounts/) by applying the following labels:
 ```yaml